FaridaAbdelghaffar/Marvel-Game/README.md

 # Marvel Ultimate War Game
-This game was our very first programming project to ever build (in 2022).
+This game was our first programming project to ever build.
 We used OOP concepts (abstraction, encapsulation, polymorphism, and inheritance) for the backend and the Model-View-Controller pattern for the whole code.

 The frontend is built using Java FX.